Steel Solutions Center

 5.2.2.
 Are through-plates always required for singleplate connections to HSS columns?

-“Through-plate connections should be used when the HSS wall is classified as a slender element [b/t ≤ 1.40(E/Fy)0.5 or 33.7 for Fy = 50 ksi for rectangular HSS; D/t ≤ 0.11E/Fy for round HSS and Pipe] or does not satisfy the punching shear limit state.
+“Through-plate connections should be used when the HSS wall is classified as a slender element (b/t > 1.40(E/Fy)^0.5 or 33.7 for Fy = 50 ksi for rectangular HSS; D/t > 0.11E/Fy or 63.8 for Fy = 50 ksi for round HSS) or does not satisfy the punching shear limit state.
 A single-plate connection is more economical and should be used if the HSS is neither slender nor inadequate for the punching shear rupture limit state.”

 Single-Plate Connections to HSS Section states:

-“As long as the HSS wall is not classified as a slender element, the local distortion caused by the single-plate connection will be insignificant in reducing the column strength of the HSS (Sherman, 1996).
-Therefore, single-plate connections may be used with rectangular HSS when b/t ≤ 1.40(E/Fy)0.5 or 33.7 for Fy = 50 ksi.
-Single-plate connections may also be used with round HSS as long as they are nonslender under axial load (D/t ≤ 0.11E/Fy).
+“As long as the HSS wall is not classified as a slender element in accordance with AISC Specification Table B4.1a, the local distortion caused by the single-plate connection will be insignificant in reducing the column strength of the HSS (Sherman, 1996).
+Therefore, single-plate connections may be used with rectangular HSS when b/t ≤ 1.40(E/Fy)^0.5 or 33.7 for Fy = 50 ksi.
+Single-plate connections may also be used with round HSS as long as they are nonslender under axial load (D/t ≤ 0.11E/Fy or 63.8 for Fy = 50 ksi).

 Yielding (plastification) of the HSS face has not been a governing limit state in physical